 On 5 December 2014 the company issued a prospectus for a €6,000,000 Bond Issue Programme to be split into two tranches of €3,000,000 each.
-The first tranche amounting to €3,000,000 was issued on 22 December 2014 and the second tranche will be issued in 2015.
-The proceeds of the bond are being used to acquire the Zebbug, St Julian's and Gudja Central Business Centres and to finance the demolition and excavation works of the St Julian's Central Business Centre and to finish works on the Gudja Central Business Centre.
+The first tranche amounting to €3,000,000 was issued on 22 December 2014.
+The proceeds of the bond were used to acquire the Zebbug, St Julian's and Gudja Central Business Centres and to finance the demolition and excavation works of the St Julian's Central Business Centre and to finish works on the Gudja Central Business Centre.